 Note: All of the Disney theme parks have fresh fruit stands with offerings ranging from carrot sticks to Apples, bananas, grapes, strawberries, yogurt, fruit salad, and more.

 The Rainforest Cafe, located just outside the entrance to Animal Kingdom park, is not owned by Disney and has the reputation for huge portions that can easily be shared.
 Recent reports, however, are that Rainforest Cafe has been downsizing portions lately.
 While many families find this restaurant truly fun, with animated jungle creatures and indoor thunderstorms, others have been less than impressed with the long waits and frequent loud noises.
 The identical menu and pricing is offered for both lunch and dinner.

 If your budget strategy includes making the largest meal of the day lunch, Flame Tree Barbeque offers some of the best counter service food of all of the Disney parks – and one of the prettiest outdoor seating spots.
 Look for a table tucked away down by the water for a great view of Expedition Everest to enjoy with your barbecued chicken or ribs.

 For better than average park pizza head for Pizzafari.
-A personal pizza runs about $9-$10 and also comes with a side salad.
-Add a basket of breadsticks for $5 and two people could easily split this $15 meal.
-If you decide to skip the side salad, you’ll save $2.
+Most of the pizza’s are served with sides, if you decide to skip the side, you’ll save $2.
 For some mealtime entertainment, search for the animals hiding in the murals on the walls.

-If a good Angus bacon cheeseburger and fries are what you crave, head to Restaurantosaurus situated in Dinoland – all of the hidden gags at this eatery may require more than just one visit to locate.
+If a good Angus bacon cheeseburger and fries are what you crave, or how about chicken or a chili dog with a varied toppings bar, head to Restaurantosaurus.
+This is situated in Dinoland and with all of the hidden gags at this eatery may require more than just one visit to locate.